 The CDCA shall:-

-19.1. provide the relevant BSC Trading Party, relevant Licensed Distribution System Operator and the NETSO with a Metering System data collection report relating to the raw Meter period data collected from each Meter or associated outstation.
+[CP1566-HK] 19.1. provide the relevant BSC Trading Party, relevant Licensed Distribution System Operator and the NETSO with a Metering System data collection report relating to the raw Meter period data collected from each Meter or associated Outstation.
 This report shall be provided on the day after Settlement Day;

 19.2. provide exception reports to the relevant BSC Trading Party for all exceptions during the validation of collected metered data, Aggregation Rules, aggregation volumes and Meter Advance Reconciliation.
 For each exception the following data items shall be submitted:-